Cookies on the Healthspan site

 To clarify, 'trace' levels of THC means the level of THC contained is too little to cause any psychoactive effects.
 The amount of THC that would cause the latter varies per person due to factors such as body mass.
 But as a rough guide, 1mg of THC per 1kg of bodyweight would cause psychoactive effects - meaning an average 60kg person would have to consume 60mg (0.060g) of THC to experience said effects.
 Each of our CBD oil capsules contains 0.000001g of THC and we recommend you take one to three capsules daily - hence 'trace levels of THC'.

-Available in a high-strength 192mg to 384mg (6.4mg) capsule and a 2.75% concentration CBD oil dropper, Healthspan CBD Oil is extracted from EU hemp using non-toxic CO2.
-It’s also fully decarboxylated and then purified, meaning the finished product is a high-quality oil that is – again – batch tested to ensure high levels of CBD, zero impurities and only trace levels of THC.
-We’ve also added olive oil and hemp oil to our High Strength CBD capsules to optimise absorption into the body.
+Available in high-strength 6.4mg and super-strength 15mg capsules, and 2.75% and 5% concentration CBD oil droppers, Healthspan CBD Oil is extracted from EU hemp using non-toxic CO2.
+It's also fully decarboxylated and then purified, meaning the finished product is a high-quality oil that is - again - batch tested to ensure high levels of CBD, zero impurities and only trace levels of THC.
+We've also added olive oil and hemp oil to our High Strength CBD capsules to optimise absorption into the body.
 For even quicker absorption, our CBD droppers are directly applied to the tongue and contain a hint of peppermint flavouring to mask the yucky taste of hemp.
 Each one of our CBD products is 100% natural, legal and safe to take.